-In particular, GHTC believes there is a strong case for ARPA-H to focus on poverty-related and neglected diseases (PRNDs), such as HIV/AIDS, tuberculosis, malaria, neglected tropical diseases, and antimicrobial resistance-a health area "ripe for major transformation with the right support and collaboration," as described by Representatives DeGette and Upton in their vision for the entity.
+GHTC believes there is a strong case for ARPA-H to focus on poverty-related and neglected diseases (PRNDs), such as HIV/AIDS, tuberculosis, malaria, neglected tropical diseases, and antimicrobial resistance-a health area "ripe for major transformation with the right support and collaboration," as described in the factsheet.
 If the goal for ARPA-H is to produce transformative innovation where there otherwise would be none, few areas offer as much potential for R&D impact as PRNDs, for three main reasons:

 First, as afflictions associated with conditions of poverty globally, including in the United States, PRNDs offer little commercial incentive for the private sector to develop medical products to diagnose, treat, or prevent them.
 This market failure has led to historic under investment relative to the societal burden that these diseases produce.
 In 2016, the global private pharmaceutical sector spent approximately \$159.9 billion on R&D for health overall, but only \$511 million-less than one-third of one percent-on R&D for neglected diseases.
 In contrast, the private sector is investing heavily in R&D on treatments for cancer and Alzheimer's disease.
 According to the Congressional Budget Office, in 2018, there were more than twice as many ongoing clinical trials for cancer and nervous system disorders (such as Alzheimer's) than the next three biggest disease classes combined.
-While more resources are needed for R&D in many health areas that affect American and global health, leveraging the unique capabilities of the proposed ARPA-H model for PRNDs creates an opportunity to make a major impact in eliminating or even completely eradicating some diseases that are unlikely to be a focus of other stakeholders because, as the draft bill states, "the relevant industries by themselves are not likely to undertake [them] because of technical, financial, or other uncertainty."
+While more resources are needed for R&D in many health areas that affect American and global health, leveraging the unique capabilities of the proposed ARPA-H model for PRNDs creates an opportunity to make a major impact in eliminating or even completely eradicating some diseases that are unlikely to be a focus of other stakeholders.